The Story of Queen Esther in the Bible

 Mordecai and Haman

-At some point in Queen Esther’s reign, the king elevates a man named Haman to be his advisor/prime minister.
-Haman’s ancestors were Amalekites, enemies of the Jews, and Haman held tightly to his hatred of them.
 So when Mordecai obeyed God and refused to kneel before Haman and pay him honor, it enraged Haman.
 He had learned Mordecai was a Jew (the reason he wouldn’t bow to him), and plotted to annihilate them all.

 Mordecai and Esther

-When Mordecai learns of Haman’s evil plot, he instructs one of the king’s servants to explain the situation to Esther.
+When Mordecai learns of Haman’s plot, he instructs one of the king’s servants to explain the situation to Esther.
 He asks her to go before the king and “beg for mercy and plead with him for her people.”
 (4:8b)

-The only way out was to hope the king was feeling especially benevolent and spare their life by extending his gold scepter for them to touch.
+The only way out was to hope the king was feeling especially benevolent and to spare their life by extending his gold scepter for them to touch.

 Mordecai reminds Esther that God had placed her in a leadership position for a reason.
 She needed the courage to see it as well, and to act.